klange77/espa-surface-water-extent/dswe/algorithm-description.md

           9 -> Cloud, Cloud Shadow, or Snow
         255 -> Fill (no data)

-    The algorithm provides an output of 3 bands.
+    The algorithm provides an output of 3 bands and 3 optional intermediate bands.

     The first band represents the Interpreted DSWE (recoded values 0, 1, 2, 3,
     4, 9, and 255).